umbraco/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

 ####Creating a macro
 Go to the developer section and right click the menu icon on the __Partial Views Macro Files__ node.
 Name the macro *Contact Form*, select an empty snippet and leave the __Create Macro__ checkbox checked.

-In the partial view we're are going to render our contact form using the view model we created earlier.
+In the partial view we're going to render our contact form using the view model we created earlier.

     @inherits Umbraco.Web.Macros.PartialViewMacroPage